coyotte508/mongo-locks/README.md

 # mongo-locks
-Simple and bountifuls locks to avoid doing the same operation simultaneously
+Simple and bountiful locks to avoid doing the same operation multiple times